Single Tooth Dental Implant - Richland, WA

 What is an Implant?

 A dental implant is a restoration method made of three separate parts.
 The first part, the implant itself, resembles a small screw.
 The implant is made of titanium, which is easily accepted by bone tissue.
 This process, called osseointegration, not only helps to anchor your implant in place but will also strengthen your jawbone.

 The second part of an implant is called an abutment, and this works to connect the implant post and the crown.
 The crown is the part of the restoration that looks like a tooth.
 The crown is custom made to match the rest of your smile seamlessly replaces your missing tooth.
 The result is a restoration that looks, feels, and behaves just like your natural tooth while also strengthening your jawbone.

 Missing teeth should be replaced as soon as possible to avoid a process called resorption.
 Resorption is the process by which an unstimulated section of jawbone melts back into the body after the loss of a tooth.
 The teeth on either side of a gap left by a missing tooth will try to compensate by shifting and moving into space but will ultimately only weaken and loosen themselves.

 This process will continue along each consecutive pair of adjacent teeth and even the teeth in the opposite row in a domino effect.
 This can complicate the way your teeth fit together and lead to problems eating certain foods.
 We at Implant & Periodontal Associates NW in Richland recommend seeking restoration after tooth loss as soon as possible.

-Contact our friendly staff today at 509-940-0025 & find out if Dental Implants are right for you.
+Contact our friendly staff today at 509-940-0025 and find out if Dental Implants are right for you.